 These are the things that I deem essential (to me) that if I continued doing every day would make a positive difference in my life in the long-term.

-80% of my waking time is spent in doing the essential things.
-And only 20% (often less) of my time goes toward doing things that are considered important and urgent.
+Ideally, 80% of your waking time should be spent in doing the essential things.
+And only 20% (often less) of your time should go towards doing things that are considered important and urgent.

 These activities are scheduled to appear every day in my calendar at fixed times.
 Most of these are scheduled in the morning, while others in the evening.
 For instance, I read fiction as part of my evening routine every night.
 It’s part of my goal to read one fiction book in a week.